-The strategies, objectives, and informing procedures for the key risks to which the Company is exposed, reflected in the risk appetite approved by the Company's Board of Directors or equivalent body establishes the degree of risk the Company is prepared to assume to reach its business objectives with no relevant deviations, including in adverse situations.
+The strategies, objectives, and informing procedures for the key risks to which the Company is exposed, reflected in the Risk Appetite Framework approved by the Company's Board of Directors or equivalent body establishes the degree of risk the Company is prepared to assume to reach its business objectives with no relevant deviations, including in adverse situations.

-Details are shown below of the main risks faced by Solunion (both those included in the Solvency Capital Requirement and those not included) with respect to their identification, measurement, management, monitoring and notification.
+Details are shown below of the main risks faced by Solunion with respect to their identification, measurement, management, monitoring and notification.